kmlawson/skills-in-transnational-history/overview.md

 ## Overview

-Meetings 10-12:00 Tuesdays Room 1.17, St Katharine’s Lodge
+Meetings: 10-12:00 Tuesdays Room 1.17, St Katharine’s Lodge
+Note: No meeting in Week 6, 10, or 11.
+Second meetings in Week 7 and 9
 Preparation: 12-18 hours per week

 Week 0 - **Orientation: History in Practice - Balancing Skills and Critique in the Digital Humanities**